 In order to be compliant with the GDPR, CAN-SPAM act and local data protection regulations in various countries, your email signature should include your company’s physical address, that is a street name, a postal code, a city, and a country name.

-I’d like you to have a look at your email signature and check whether there’s any room for improvements.
+I’d like you to have a look at your email signature and check whether there’s any room for improvement.
 Perhaps your signature lacks your company address?
 Or the HTML code could be polished up a tad?
-Think of some tweaks you could add to make the signature more useful for your prospects.
+Consider using Woodpecker Email Signatures to generate a new signature that looks neat and is built of a clean HTML code.
+Think also of some tweaks you could add to make the signature more useful for your prospects.